Skip to main content

 Plagiarism

 Plagiarism is the most common form of academic dishonesty.
-It means taking words or ideas from their rightful owners and presenting them as if they were your own (Hung, 1999).
+It means taking words or ideas from their rightful owners or any sources and presenting them as if they were their own (adapted from Hung, 1999).

 Verbatim copying (also known as direct copying or uncited quote) involves: